ProtonMail/apple-fusion/README.md

 ## Contributing
 If you would like to contribute, please keep in mind the following rules:
+- Try to stick to the project's existing code style and naming conventions

+By making a contribution to this project you agree to the following:
-Try to stick to the project's existing code style and naming conventions I assign any and all copyright related to the contribution to Proton Technologies AG;
+- [x] I assign any and all copyright related to the contribution to Proton Technologies AG;
-I certify that the contribution was created in whole by me;
+- [x] I certify that the contribution was created in whole by me;
-I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it) is maintained indefinitely and may be redistributed with this project or the open source license(s) involved.
+- [x] I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it) is maintained indefinitely and may be redistributed with this project or the open source license(s) involved.

 ## Table of Contents